Own Ordering System vs. Lieferando: The Complete Comparison

 - Monthly delivery revenue exceeds EUR 1,000

-- The restaurant has or wants to build regular customers
+- The restaurant has or wants to build a loyal customer base

-- Control over customer data and branding is important
+- Control over customer data and brand identity matters

 For most restaurants with delivery revenue above EUR 1,000 per month, an own ordering system is the better economic decision.
-The savings on commissions alone justify the switch — plus the benefits of customer retention, branding, and independence.
+The commission savings alone justify the switch — plus you gain customer data ownership, branding control, and independence from platform rules.

 The commission calculator shows in seconds how much your restaurant can specifically save.
-And the ROI calculator shows when the switch pays for itself.
+The ROI calculator shows when the switch pays for itself.